rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 an organic/fleshy theme.
 It is implemented using [Tetra].
 This month's updates
 include:

-- The completed level of the first level includes a mid-boss and the boss.
+- The completed first level, with a mid-boss and main boss.
 - The second level of the game with new enemies.

 [Flesh]: https://store.steampowered.com/app/1660850/Flesh/